 The Ministry of Health published the Warning Label Manual (the Manual) for food labeling under the Law on the Promotion of a Healthy Diet on August 18, 2017.
-The Manual establishes detailed specifications for the inclusion warnings on the front of package labels of products that exceed the
+The Manual establishes specifications for required warnings on front-of-package labels of products that exceed the limits for salt, sugar, saturated fat, and trans-fats established in the Law on the Promotion of a Healthy Diet (Law 30,021).

 In June 2018, the Ministry of Health approved the Manual (Supreme Decree 012-2018-SA).
-It has an implementing period of six months after its final version publication.
-This regulation was amended by the Supreme Decree 015-2019-SA modifying the article 8 of the SD 012-201-SA.
+It had an implementing period of six months after its final version publication.
+This regulation was modified by Supreme Decree 015-2019-SA, adding the following to Article 8:

-The warning must be indelibly labeled on the front-package and must not be partially or totally covered by any element.
-The dispositions of this Manual are not applicable to culinary ingredients.
-All food and beverage products must consign the warnings as needed.
-On June 12, 2020, the Ministry of Health of Peru, published the Supreme Decree 021-2020-SA that extends the use of stickers to comply with Peru's front of package nutritional warning label for processed food products through June 30, 2021.
+- 8.1: The warning must be indelibly labeled on the front of the package and must not be partially or totally covered by any element. - 8.2: The dispositions of this Manual are not applicable to culinary ingredients. - 8.3: All food and beverage products must display the warnings as required.
+In June 2023, the Ministry of Health issued Supreme Decree 017-2023-SA, specifying that imported products can use stickers or printed methods to comply with Peru's front-of-package nutrition warning label.